Best Countertop Blenders of 2018

 Different blenders offer different types and degrees of control.

-- Some countertop blenders feature a lone dial that controls speed.
+- Some models feature a lone dial that controls speed.

-- Some units have full digital displays with a number of preset programs.
+- Other units have full digital displays with a number of preset programs.

 Some high-tech countertop blenders offer a number of preprogrammed settings that perform specific jobs.
 For instance, your blender may offer a "dough" setting or a "frozen drink" setting.
 With the press of a button, the blender automatically prepares your ingredients at the right speed for the right amount of time.